-Abbreviations are common ways to shorten long words, phrases, and proper nouns.
+Abbreviations are common ways to shorten long words, phrases, and proper nouns (not to be confused with common nouns.
 The key is to differentiate between formal and informal writing, and to understand when it's appropriate to use abbreviations for each.

 For more formal writing, always write out the initial word, phrase, or proper noun and show the abbreviation in parentheses.
 For example: